ag1476790-arch/Zomato_Dataset/README.md

 This markdown synthesizes the key charts, statistical results, and recommendations from the provided PDF titled *Data-Driven Strategy for Restaurant Success*.
 Visuals referenced in the report (heatmaps, bubble charts, correlation matrices) are not embedded here but should be exported as PNGs if you want a fully reproducible report.

 ---

-*Prepared from the uploaded PDF — ready to download or iterate.*